 Recovery requires your full attention.
 If you get lazy or complacent, it puts you in a position where you could be more likely to relapse.
 Let’s take a look at 10 helpful tips for relapse prevention that have been suggested by recovering addicts.

 2. Keep away from the places where your drug or alcohol use took place.
-This could be bars, nightclubs or casinos.
+These could be bars, nightclubs, or casinos.
 Or it could be friends’ houses and hangouts.
 Take different routes to work and invest in new activities to fill your time.

 3. Start to learn about your body.
 When are you most likely to feel stressed or anxious?
 Are there times of the day when you feel lonely or afraid?
 The more you listen to your body, the better you can be proactive in decreasing the urge to use.